2025 - NeurIPS 2025 MTI-LLM

 1. Sample 300 calibration items covering all sources.

-(Exact / High / Moderate / Low) for each pair (gold vs. extracted).
+2. Two experts assign one of four similarity categories (Exact / High / Moderate / Low) for each pair (gold vs. extracted).

 3. Sweep possible thresholds over the judge’s similarity score and select

-- Final threshold: \(\tau^\star = 0.66\) with high .
+- Final threshold: $\tau^\star = 0.66$ with high .

 - This is frozen for all models and datasets; no model-specific tuning.